QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 will involve (ex: register means sending a mail... but we may not see that on the mockup so write it).
-Still do not write too much, we don't like boring stuffs.
+Still do not write too much, we don't like boring stuff.
-* you can make a group of task to sort them
+* you can make a group of tasks to sort them
-* you should write the POC (proof of concept) meaning you should check if something can be done! sometimes you client will request something that can't be done either because of time, knowledge, technology, man power or costs.
+* you should write the POC (proof of concept) meaning you should check if something can be done! sometimes your client will request something that can't be done either because of time, knowledge, technology, manpower or costs.

 **Technical specifications**